 The employee would have to resign in response to the change within a reasonable period of time in order for the employer's actions to be considered a termination of employment for purposes of the ESA.

 Constructive dismissal is a complex and difficult subject.
 For more information on constructive dismissal please contact the Employment Standards Information Centre, 1-800-531-5551.

-An employee is on temporary layoff when an employer cuts back or stops the employee's work without ending his or her employment (e.g., laying someone off at times when there is not enough work to do).
+An employee is on temporary layoff when an employer cuts back or stops the employee’s work without ending his or her employment (e.g., laying someone off at times when there is not enough work to do).
 The mere fact that the employer does not specify a recall date when laying the employee off does not necessarily mean that the lay-off is not temporary.
 Note, however, that a lay-off, even if intended to be temporary, may result in constructive dismissal if it is not allowed by the employment contract.

 For the purposes of the termination provisions of the ESA, a "week of layoff" is a week in which the employee earned less than half of what he or she would ordinarily earn (or earns on average) in a week.

 A week of layoff does not include any week in which the employee did not work for one or more days because the employee was not able or available to work, was subject to disciplinary suspension, or was not provided with work because of a strike or lockout at his or her place of employment or elsewhere.

-Employers are not required under the ESA to provide employees with a written notice of a temporary layoff, nor do they have to produce a reason.
-They may, however, be required to do these things under a collective agreement or an employment contract.
+Employers are not required under the ESA to provide employees with a written notice of a temporary layoff, nor do they have to provide a reason for the lay-off.
+(They may, however, be required to do these things under a collective agreement or an employment contract.)